The psychology of the shopper is never more exciting or complex than with consumers in the grocery store.

-The market research options for grocery stores are endless, from both a qualitative and quantitative perspective.
+When it comes to market research for grocery stores, the options are endless, from both a qualitative and quantitative perspective.
 You are probably well aware of the standard online survey and in-person focus groups.
-These are tried and true approaches to collect feedback from consumers about grocery store purchases.

 Online surveys are the standard.
 With this approach, your organization works with a panel company or full-service grocery store market research company to work with end-to-end.